 This Workflow’s Run Count for Order

 - This limits the workflow from triggering too many times for a customer’s order.

-This Workflow’s Run Count for User
+This Workflow’s Run Count for Customer

-- Limits the workflow so it only runs a certain number of times for each user.
+- Limits the workflow so it only runs a certain number of times for each customer.
 A useful precaution so that your customers don’t receive too many emails or coupons.
-For example, you can pair this with the comparison statement “is less than” and “1” to ensure that the workflow only runs once per user.
+For example, you can pair this with the comparison statement “is less than” and “1” to ensure that the workflow only runs once per customer.
 Once the workflow’s run count has reached 1, this rule will prevent it from running a second time.

 This Workflow’s Run Count for Guest